unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 #### CSV file format

-If CSV logging is enabled data is stored in serialized, comma-seperated format.
+ Data is stored in serialized, comma-seperated format, if CSV logging is enabled.
 The number of columns depend on configuration defined in the [Acquisition Settings](#acquisition-settings)..

 <p align="center">
 <img src="./img/rec9.png" alt="drawing" width="700"/><br/>